Enrolments for this year have closed. Keep exploring subjects.

 Textbook requirements may vary from one teaching period to the next.

-Assessment 1 to Assessment 10: Notes Problem-based assignment.
-Students must submit at least 8 assignments to pass this unit.
+Assessment 1 to Assessment 10: Notes Problem-based assignments.
 Relates to Learning Outcomes 1, 2, 3, 4.
 Final Examination: 3 hrs 15 mins.
 It is mandatory to pass this examination in order to pass this unit.
 Relates to Learning Outcomes 1, 2, 3, 4.
 UNE manages supervised exams associated with your UNE subjects.
 Prior to census date, UNE releases exam timetables.
 They’ll email important exam information directly to your UNE email address.

 - Assessment 1 (4%)